Managing key multicasting through orthogonal systems: Conclusions

 \section{Conclusions}

 We have introduced a new protocol for managing keys in a centralized secure multicast setting.
-This protocol is shown to be secure against possible inner and/or outer attacks and it is scalable.
-We also showed its advantages with respect to other existing methods for key management in secure multicast schemes and we provided an efficient implementation.
-The method was shown to scale.
+This protocol is shown to be secure against possible inner and/or outer attacks.
+We also showed its advantages with respect to other existing methods for key management in secure multicast schemes, namely minimal requirements for computational costs, key storage at both client and server sides, length and number of rekeying messages per join and/or leave operation.
+Finally we provided results showing that an efficient implementation is indeed feasible.